zonaliao/DH151/W8 Group Progress.md

 ## What do you think about design justice?
 Since design has become such a huge part of our society today, I think design justice is an important part of it because a lot of the designs may not consider diversity or equality as a large factor to incoporate within it.
 The reading mentions how design justice becomes a way to counter oppressive systems through the principles to create a more inclusive environment.
 Espeically because a lot of designs will cater towards certain audiences, I think having design justice beomes essential for celebrating diversity and for reexamining the intersectionality between each individual.
+Design justice gives an opportunity for minorities and those who have been oppressed for ages to finally be able to have more of a voice within the design field.

 ## How might you apply it in your designs going forward?
 I will try to apply it in my designs moving forward by trying to incorporate more